bemifolayan/Board-Games/ReadMe.txt

     When there are no program arguments, the program outputs "Please make the program argument TicTacToe or Gomoku" Case 8: Badly formed command lines
-    When the program argument is "TicTac", the program returns "Please make the program argument TicTacToe or Gomoku"
+    When the program argument is "TicTac", the program returns "Please make the program argument TicTacToe or Gomoku" Case 9: Player tries to input an already occupied coordinate When the player tries to input (1,1) twice, the program prompts the user to input another coordinate or wuit after the second try.